-When you’re stuck on a plane, crammed in a seat with minimal leg room, tens of thousands of kilometres above sea level with dozens of other people, while your body refuses to sleep all you want to do is binge movies.
+When you’re stuck on a plane, crammed in a seat with minimal leg room, tens of thousands of kilometres above sea level with dozens of other people, all the while your body refuses to sleep, all you want to do is binge movies.
 As many frequent flyers may recall, a small message will appear before your film begins stating that it has been edited for your flight.
 Whilst this may seem strange to some, this happens for various reasons, one of which being that while you may be comfortable with the content you’re choosing to view, your unsuspecting seat-mates that you’ve been crammed in between may not be so forgiving.
 Thus, to appease all potential viewers, the content of your movie is edited to exclude any explicit content the airline may feel has the potential to offend its patrons.

 However, in 2019, its astounding that some airlines (or the companies that prepare their edited inflight content) still consider LGBTQI+ scenes and references to be offensive.

 This week, Delta Airlines has responded to surmounting backlash surrounding this issue, stating it will review its inflight entertainment selection processes after it came to light that its inflight versions of films Rocketman and Booksmart, both released earlier this year, had been censored to remove LGBTQI scenes and references.